kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 modified: 2024-12-18
 category: Mathematics
 tags: pi
 summary: This is a sequel to the blog ["The Pi of Archimedes"](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes).
 We look at π as a number rather than the ratio of two lengths, and try to unravel how and why it is ubiquitous in mathematics.
-I am sorry that this too has become a _slog_ rather than a blog!
 opengraphimage: pi-equations.png
 ---